it-at-m/opensource.muenchen.de/software/robotframework.md

 tags:
 - infrastruktur
 ---
-__Robot Framework__ Robot Framework__ is a generic automation framework that can be used for both test automation and robotic process automation.
+__Robot Framework__ is a generic automation framework that can be used for both test automation and robotic process automation.

 ---